Aishabdul/Aishabdul/README.md

 - 👋 Hi, I’m @Aishabdul
+- 🔬 My research interests are in Machine Learning, Artificial Intelligence, IOT & RObotics!
+- 👨🏻‍💻 I’m doing my masters in Engineering at EGS Pillay Group of Institutions.
-- 👀 I’m interested in Machine learning & Artificial Intelligence
+- 📚 I’m learning python & Machine Learning Concepts.
-- 🌱 I’m currently learning Python & and about how to train the models to give the better result( **Machine Learning**)
+- 📜 Started to work on Reimplementing and Reproducing Papers
+- 👨🏻‍🔬 Professional Experience - Softskill Trainer.

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-- 😄 Pronouns: ...

 <!---
 Aishabdul/Aishabdul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.